Word-on-Fire-Catholic-Ministries/WOF-Duplicate-Checker/readme.md

 ## Output you will see

-The program produces output in 3 places
+The program produces output in 3 places:

 ### summary.txt

-Summary.txt is a text file with the count of duplicates and the duplicate data with any rows listed where the duplicates occur
+Summary.txt is a text file with the count of duplicates and the duplicate data with any rows listed where the duplicates occur.

 ### duplicates.csv

 All of the duplicates are listed here and essentially extracted from your original file.
-THey will be grouped by the column name you provided
+They will be grouped by the column name you provided.

 ### console output